redis/redis-doc/topics/rediscli.md

     $ redis-cli -a myUnguessablePazzzzzword123 ping
     PONG

-Finally, it's possible to send a command that operates a on a database number other than the default number zero by using the `-n <dbnum>` option:
+Finally, it's possible to send a command that operates on a database number other than the default number zero by using the `-n <dbnum>` option:

     $ redis-cli flushall